top of page

 Local Flavor: Dining, Drinks + Hidden Gems

 From casual cafes to candlelit fine dining, Santa Fe is a culinary playground.
 We share our favorite spots for elevated New Mexican fare, seasonal tasting menus, and local favorites tucked in historic adobe settings.
-Don’t miss our go-to happy hour gems, where you can sip a smoky mezcal margarita or unwind with a glass of wine and mountain views.
+Don’t miss our go-to happy hour gems, where you can sip a silver coin margarita and smoky mezcal margarita, or unwind with a glass of wine and mountain views.

 Outdoor dining at Izanami with scenic mountain views and fresh alpine air, offering refined Japanese izakaya-style dishes—an